UK's Best Engineering Universities - Ranked

 When you study engineering at Cambridge, you can expect prestigious research departments, cutting edge facilities, and some world-class teachers.

-In spite of the antiquity of Cambridge University, the teaching style is nothing short of innovative.
+Despite its historic roots, the teaching style at Cambridge is nothing short of innovative.

 2. University of Oxford

-Staying up there with the big guns, we’re moving on to the University of Oxford, another of the top universities for engineering in the UK.
+Staying up there with the big guns, we’re moving on to the University of Oxford, another of the top UK engineering universities.

 The Department of Engineering Science at Oxford is right there at the forefront of engineering research, making it easy to see why Oxford is ranked in the top three engineering universities worldwide.

 The research facilities at Oxford are second to none, and there’s an emphasis on interdisciplinary work between science faculties.
-You get to brush shoulders with some of the leading minds as the renowned professors hand on their expertise to you, as well forming strong links with real-life industry leaders.
+You’ll get to brush shoulders with some of the sector’s leading minds, as the renowned professors hand on their expertise to you - forming strong links with real-life industry leaders.

 3. Imperial College London